niess/goupil/docs/library/transport_settings.rst

    This attribute determines the physics model for Compton collisions.
 Refer to the :py:attr:`ComptonProcess.model` section for a list of available values.

-.. py:attribute:: TransportSettings.constrained
-   :type: bool

-   This flag determines whether the energy of the photon source is externally constrained during backward Monte Carlo transport.

 .. py:attribute:: TransportSettings.energy_max
    :type: float | None